studioLaCosaNostra/blog/source/_posts/How-to-speed-up-Android-Gradle-build-in-continuous-integration.md

 thumbnail: title-image.png
 ---

-Below is a sample task from the Concourse CI, which caches `grade` packages for future builds.
+Below is a sample task for Concourse CI, which caches `gradle` packages for future builds.

 `build_android.sh`